isabellarmonteiro/Bangladesh/docs/fish/01_fish_glossary.md

-Brood stock: stock of adult fish used for breeding purposes
+<b>Brood stock </b>: stock of adult fish used for breeding purposes

 Spawning

-<b>Hatchery </b>: establishment that has stock of adult fish (broodstock),
+<b>Hatchery </b>: establishment that has stock of adult fish (broodstock), which is used to spawn fish eggs.
+Once the eggs hatch, they will be left to mature in the Hatchery until they turn into fry.

 Nursery